IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ├── bundle.Dockerfile
 ```

+When adding the Operator version to IBM Cloud Catalog, you would reference the CSV file from the GIT repository.

 ## 5. Upgrade to a new version ##

-Each Cluster Service Version **(CSV)** file represents a single version of the operator.
-Subsequent versions of the operator will have their own respective CSV files.
+A New Version of an operator can be released in any of the following scenarios:
+a) Update the Product version used in the operator
+b) Update in Operator code

-If you need to release a new version of the operator (say 2.0.0, while your present version is 1.0.0), then the most-followed way is to create a copy of the previous version with the appropriate changes so that you can reuse the old bundle.
+If you need to release a new version of the operator (say 2.0.0, while your present version is 1.0.0), follow the following steps:

-See the steps below to be followed.

-**a) Create a new operator image**

-In the scenarios where you have changed your operator definitions, or you want to change your application image to something new, it is recommended to re-build the operator image after you have made all the desired changes.
-Also, make sure that you have made your image 'public'.

-Refer this [Quick-start-guide](https://cloud.ibm.com/registry/start) for detailed instructions.

-**b) Copy the bundle and modify version**
+**a) Copy the bundle and modify version**

 Copy the folder contents of the previous version(example:1.0.0)  to a new folder called 2.0.0 (which will be the new release version).